nemgf/Portfolio/Portfolio/Eureka/Readme.md

 ## Project Description

+Want to see the original github project? (it says the same just in spanish [click here](https://github.com/No-Country-simulation/s14-11-m-java))

 Eureka is an online E-learning platform offering a wide variety of courses that empowers both educators and learners.
 Educators can leverage our user-friendly interface to create and curate engaging courses on a wide range of topics.
 Learners benefit from a diverse course library, allowing them to pursue their educational goals in a convenient and flexible format.